Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Are tables tagged and described with in-text summaries where appropriate?
-Never All PDFs were image only.
+Never All PDFs were image only. no images

 Do table headers allow for easy navigation with screen readers?
-Never All PDF content was image only.
+Never All PDF content was image only. no images

 Additional Navigational Aids